Saturday, March 21, 2015

 Portrait of Jules Vallès by Courbet, 1861

-An officer who says they don't take prisoners so there are no wounded, but that he can remove the pestilential corpses.
+An officer says there are no wounded because they take no prisoners, but that he can remove the pestilential corpses.

-The officer invites him for a drink in a neighboring café, and to maintain his alibi Valles shares a bottle of champagne.
+He officer invites Vallès for a drink in a neighboring café, who to maintain his alibi shares a bottle of champagne.

 # # #